M-earnest/docker_workshop/_sources/advanced/management.md

 ### Learning objectives

+- how to manage the access writes of a docker container?
+- how to assign computational resources to a docker container?
-- basic docker management
+- what are the most common docker commands?
-- docker commands
+- how do i delete, rename, save etc. docker images?
-- resource management

 ### Requirements
 - a working version of [Docker](https://docs.docker.com/get-docker/)